emptymonkey/shelljack/README.md

 # shelljack #

-_shelljack_ is a [terminal](http://en.wikipedia.org/wiki/Computer_terminal) [sniffer](http://en.wikipedia.org/wiki/Packet_analyzer) for [Linux](http://en.wikipedia.org/wiki/Linux) [x86_64](http://en.wikipedia.org/wiki/X86_64) machines.
+_shelljack_ is a [Linux](http://en.wikipedia.org/wiki/Linux) [terminal](http://en.wikipedia.org/wiki/Computer_terminal) sniffer.

 **What is a "terminal sniffer"?**

 A terminal sniffer is a piece of software that inspects user [I/O](http://en.wikipedia.org/wiki/I/o) as it crosses the terminal.
 The most common usage of this term would be a [keystroke logger](http://en.wikipedia.org/wiki/Keystroke_logging).
-However, _shelljack_ would need to be made much more complex to become a simple keystroke logger.
-In addition to reporting back all keystrokes put into the terminal, _shelljack_ also reports back all of the data returned back out through the terminal.
+However, in addition to reporting all of the keystrokes put into the terminal, _shelljack_ also reports all of the data returned back out through the terminal.

 **So it's a kernel module then?**

-No. _shelljack_ works entirely in [user space](http://en.wikipedia.org/wiki/User_space) to perform the [shelljacking](https://github.com/emptymonkey/shelljack).
+No. _shelljack_ works entirely in [user space](http://en.wikipedia.org/wiki/User_space).

-**What is shelljacking?**
+**What is "shelljacking"?**

-It's a term I use to describe a very specific type of terminal sniffing attack. _shelljack_ performs a [pseudo terminal](http://en.wikipedia.org/wiki/Pseudo_terminal) [mitm attack](http://en.wikipedia.org/wiki/Man-in-the-middle_attack).

-**So, I can use this to see what someone is doing in their shell?**

-Yes, and more.
-This tool will happily target any process, but is designed to be used against a [session leader](https://github.com/emptymonkey/ctty), which usually means a users [shell](http://en.wikipedia.org/wiki/Unix_shell).
-Also, it is important to note that a successful shelljacking means you are embedded in the traffic flow between user and the program. *You will be sniffing all traffic down the line, including child processes and ssh sessions to other hosts!*
+This is the term I use to describe a very specific type of terminal sniffing attack. _shelljack_ performs a [pseudo-terminal](http://en.wikipedia.org/wiki/Pseudo_terminal) [mitm attack](http://en.wikipedia.org/wiki/Man-in-the-middle_attack).
+It will happily target any process, but it is designed to be used against a [session leader](http://linux.die.net/man/7/credentials), which usually means a users [shell](http://en.wikipedia.org/wiki/Unix_shell).
+It's also important to note that a successful shelljacking means you are now embedded in the traffic flow between user and their shell. *You will be sniffing all of the traffic down the line, including child processes and ssh sessions to other hosts!*

 **That's awesome!
 [1337 h4X0rZ rUL3!!](http://hackertyper.com/)**

-While I do think it's pretty neat, it really isn't "[hacking](http://en.wikipedia.org/wiki/Hacker_%28computer_security%29)".
-There are no exploits here. _shelljack_ takes advantage of [deep magic](http://en.wikipedia.org/wiki/Deep_magic) in Linux that, while often not well understood, is completely legitimate.
+While I do think it's pretty neat, this really isn't "[hacking](http://en.wikipedia.org/wiki/Hacker_%28computer_security%29)".
+There are no exploits here. _shelljack_ takes advantage of Linux [deep magic](http://lxr.linux.no/#linux+v3.9.6/kernel/ptrace.c) that, while often not well understood, is completely legitimate.
 In order to shelljack a target, you will need the appropriate permissions to do so.

 While this may not be a "[sploit](http://en.wikipedia.org/wiki/Sploit)", it is a very handy tool designed to empower [pentesters](http://en.wikipedia.org/wiki/Pentester), [forensic analysts](http://en.wikipedia.org/wiki/Computer_forensics), and educators.

-**Do I need to be root already to use it?**
+**Do I need to be root to use it?**

 No. You need "appropriate permissions" in order for it to work.
 That means you will either need to be root, or the uid of the target process.

-**Why would I use this?**
+**When would I ever need this?**

 * As a pentester who has gained execution as a user, you can now shelljack that user for further reconnaissance and credential harvesting.
 * As a forensic analyist, you can eavesdrop on the user who is the target of your investigation (after you've recieved the appropriate authority to do so from the heads of Security, Legal, and HR, of course.)